Photography copyright © Adam Burton. All rights reserved.

 3. You have authored 5 books all on British Landscapes, any plans on publishing similar coffee table books from your travels to outside your country?

-My books have all been targeted mainly for the British market; this is the area my publisher specialises in.
+My books have all been targeted mainly for the British market; this is the area my publisher specialises in private videos on facebook.
 I would love to work on new book projects dedicated to images of my travels, but I think this would have to be with an international publisher.
 So hopefully, it is something for the future.
 If any publishers are reading this, please do contact me!

 Children Of Nature

 4. Most of the conventional Landscape images are made from an elevated position showing a wide expanse or at Sunrise and sunset times.
 How do you think we can break this monotony and still make beautiful and interesting Landscape images?

 That’s a difficult question to answer and something I was discussing recently with my friend and fellow landscape photographer Patrick Di Fruscia.
 I have recently noticed a movement of photographers looking to break out of the ‘conventional’ landscape photography mould by capturing pictures that both break the compositional rules and are photographed in dull flat lighting.
 Now each photographer’s vision is a very personal thing and it is not up to me to decide what is right or not.
 But from a personal standpoint, while the images did ‘stand apart’ they did for all the wrong reasons.
 The compositions looked awkward and uncomfortable and the lighting dull and uninspiring.

 The stereotypical landscape image ‘works’ for a good reason and we should not feel the need to change that just to be different 무료 아래한글 다운로드.
 If you are inspired by flat lighting that’s fine, but for me and many others the light at either ends of the day can be magical and elusive.
 When you are fortunate enough to witness how a landscape can be completely transformed by beautiful light, why would you stop taking photographs and wait for dull lighting just to be different.
 That would make no sense.

 The Irish Lady